BristolRSE/bristolrse.github.io/source/how-tos/parallel_R.rst

 Unlike :ref:`parallel-R-parallel-snow`, ``pbdMPI`` has no concept of manager and worker MPI processes.
 Instead, ``pbdMPI`` uses a Single Program Multiple Data (SPMD) model, in which each MPI process runs an identical program, but works with different data (i.e. all processes are workers).
-This is a common approach in parallel HPC software, and enables the development software in whch parallel processes co-operate and exchange data as needed.
+This is a common approach in parallel HPC software, and enables the development of software in which parallel processes co-operatively exchange data as needed.

 .. note::
    ``pbdMPI`` is designed for use in non-interactive (batch) mode, and should not be used within an interactive R session.